Andrés Cano: Early life and education

-Cano earned his bachelor's degree (B.A.) in broadcast journalism from Arizona State University in 2014.
-He graduated cum laude from the Walter Cronkite School of Journalism, becoming the first person in his family to graduate from college.
+Cano earned a Bachelor of Arts in broadcast journalism from Arizona State University in 2014.
+He graduated cum laude from the Walter Cronkite School of Journalism.
 While in college, Cano completed congressional internships in the offices of U.S. Senator Mark Udall and U.S. Congressman Ed Pastor.

 In 2019, Cano completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.